-Hughan had his hearing aids fitted and he was very happy to wear them, which was great.
+Hughan had his very powerful Phonak Hearing Aids fitted and luckily he was happy to wear them, which was great.

 The hearing aids had a high amplification of sound, which were designed for someone with a profound loss of hearing.
 After they were fitted Hughan was still not responding to sounds.

 I started making weekly trips, to and fro from Gaborone to Johannesburg, were Hughan was attending a Centre where he was being taught sign language.